dask/dask/docs/source/array-creation.rst

 Many storage formats have Python projects that expose storage using NumPy slicing syntax.
 These include HDF5, NetCDF, BColz, Zarr, GRIB, etc..
-For example the ``HDF5`` file format has the ``h5py`` Python project, which provides a ``Dataset`` object into which we can slice in NumPy fashion
+For example the ``HDF5`` file format has the ``h5py`` Python project, which provides a ``Dataset`` object into which we can slice in NumPy fashion.

 .. code-block:: Python